onc-healthit/lantern-back-end/capabilityreceiver/README.md

 ```

 If the bar field was an array of interfaces, you would add "bar" to the end of the arrayFields list.

+## Adding New Manual CHPL Product Matches
+Start by viewing which FHIR endpoints do not yet have a mapped HealthIT Product and also have a populated software field in their capability statement by executing the following query against the Lantern database.
+`SELECT DISTINCT healthit_product_id, capability_statement->'software'->>'name', capability_statement->'software'->>'version' FROM fhir_endpoints_info WHERE capability_statement->>'software' IS NOT NULL;`

+Next, search through the HealthIT Products for a product that has a name similar to one of the names which was advertized by the software name field in the capability statemnt, returned by the query above.
+Given that software names as advertized by capability statements won't always align exactly with what is in CHPL (the healthit_products table) you may have to try different variations of the advertized name before a product is found using the query below.
+`SELECT * FROM healthit_products WHERE name ILIKE '%foobar%'`
+If one of the resulting matches has a matching name, and a version that represents the version advertized by the capability statement.
+For example, if the capability statement advertised software with name 'foobar' version '2.0.1' and there is a HealthIT Product with name 'foobar' and version '2.0', the CHPLID for the given HealthIT product can be associated with the software name and version advertized by the capability statement.
+This represented in the `lantern-back-end/resources/prod_resources/CHPLProductMapping.json` file as an entry that adheres to the following format.